-The following five selection criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criteria.
-For example, the first criteria, Statement of the Problem, is worth 20 percent of the entire score in the application review process.
+The following five selection criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criterion.
+For example, the first criterion, Statement of the Problem, is worth 5 percent of the entire score in the application review process.
+Peer reviewers will evaluate and score applications under each criterion in terms of responsiveness to the discussion under "Program-Specific Information," page 3, and "What an Application Is Expected To Include," page 12.

-- 1. Statement of the Problem (20 percent of 100) - 2.
-Goals, Objectives, and Performance Measures (5 percent of 100) - 3.
-Program Design and Implementation (40 percent of 100) - 4.
-Capabilities and Competencies (30 percent of 100) - 5.
-Budget (5 percent of 100)
+- 1. Statement of the Problem (5 percent) - 2.
+Goals, Objectives, and Performance Measures (20 percent) - 3.
+Program Design and Implementation (40 percent) - 4.
+Capabilities and Competencies (30 percent) - 5.
+Budget (complete; reasonable and allowable; cost-effective, and necessary for project activity) (5 percent)